Becoming You With Julie

 Notes

-Tip: If you’re transitioning to healthier eating, try a blend of half whole grain and half regular white pasta.
-This offers nutrients along with the familiar taste and texture of white pasta.
+• If you’re transitioning to healthier eating, try a blend of half whole-grain and half white pasta.
+It keeps the texture familiar but adds a little extra goodness.

 Nutrition